 Which frameworks does Pulse use?

-The questions that come from both Student Pulse and Staff Pulse are supported by evidence-based frameworks from our partners, the Australian Research Alliance for Children and Youth (ARACY) and the Flourish Movement, respectively.
+Student Pulse and Staff Pulse use questions supported by evidence-based frameworks from our partners, the Australian Research Alliance for Children and Youth (ARACY) and the Flourish Movement.

 Student Pulse